danhtuan/deep_learning/final_prj/final_report.md

 As shown in Table, the GPU Time is much higher than CPU, which indicates that in DNN, GPU does most of the dirty work.
 We also see that float64 is 3 to 4 times slower compared to float32.

 However, float16 is expected to be faster than float32 but in Table, we see that float16 is a little bit slower than float32.
+The reason for that is shown in the logging message below:

 <img src="cnv.png" alt="cnv" width="800" height="100"/>

+While doing convoltion, even the input data type is float16, the Theano back-end convolution still applies float32 precision to compute the numbers.
+As a result, a 2 direction conversion has been used to convert float16 inputs to float32 inputs before doing convolution and another conversion has been used to convert float32 results to float16 results.
+This is because Theano has still not fully supported float16 computation in convotion operations (conv2d).

+Another profiler was used to measure the frequency of convolution operations in DNN and the results shown in below Table.
 <img src="profile.png" alt="profile" width="800" height="300"/>

+The top three operations are all convolutions and account for 80 percent computation of CNN.

 ## 7. Conclusion